Areas of Practice

 Community

 Kale is a founding member and Vice President of the James Arthur Albert Foundation, a nonprofit organization that awards scholarships for Belize students to cover the costs of attending high school.
-The Foundation also builds classrooms in the Toledo District of Belize.
+The Foundation also builds classrooms and cafeterias, a satellite internet center, and the first-in-the-country tele-medicine clinic in the Toledo District of Belize.

-Kale is currently an active member of the American Agricultural Law Association, serving as Co-Chair of the Distance Education Committee; the Stearns Benton Bar Association; and the MSBA Agricultural and Rural Law Section Council, which he currently Chairs.
-He has served as a Director on the Board of Farm Commons, a nonprofit organization that provides legal resources and training to small, family‐operated, farm‐to‐consumer businesses.
+Kale is an active member of the American Agricultural Law Association, serving as a former Co-Chair of the Distance Education Committee and recently elected to the Board of Directors; the Stearns Benton Bar Association; and the MSBA Agricultural and Rural Law Section, of which he formerly served on the Council and as its Chair.